wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-dotnet-get-started.md

 ##<a name="deploy-the-application-to-azure"></a> Deploy the project to the web site

-In this section you deploy web project to the web site, as illustrated in step 2 of the diagram.
+In this section you deploy web project to the web app, as illustrated in step 2 of the diagram.

 ![Create and deploy](./media/web-sites-dotnet-get-started/Create_App.png)